Ignorance is Delusional.

-When you remember fire, you don’t feel the heat.
+When you remember the fire, you don’t feel the heat.
 Only when you hold fire in your hand do you experience the heat.
 So too, all objects are different from knowledge (jnana) about them.
 Knowledge is one thing, actual experience is another.
 Moreover, the search for the first cause is an endless adventure.
 Even in the complete absence of the snake, one sees it in the rope.
-It is all a figment of the imagination.
-In dreams, with nothing concrete, all the joy and sorrow of manifoldness are undergone.
-For the machinations and inferences of the mind, no basis or explanation is needed.
+It is just a creation of our imagination.
+In dreams, there is nothing material, all the happiness and grief of diversity are undergone.
+For the schemes and imagination of the mind, no logic or explanation is needed.

-The Mandukya Upanishad declares in unambiguous terms that existence (sat) can never be the cause for the effect (karya) viz. nonexistence.
-The external world is created by our own subconscious mind (chittha), like smoke emanating from a burning incense stick.
+The Mandukya Upanishad declares in unambiguous terms that existence (sat) can never be the cause for the effect (Karya) viz. nonexistence.
+The external world is created by our own subconscious mind (Chitta), like smoke emanating from a burning incense stick.
 Everything is appearance, a superimposition, an apparition —something mistaken to be there but really nonexistent.
 The atmosphere of ignorance (a-jnana) is the fertile field for their birth and multiplication.
 Worldly illusion, which has the dual characteristic of evolution, of origin and ruin, is the fruit of this mistake.